Gaganyaan test mission successful, crew escape module touches down in Bay of Bengal

 The Indian Space Research Organisation’s first test flight for its Gaganyaan mission launched at 10 am from the Satish Dhawan Space Centre in Andhra Pradesh’s Sriharikota after an initial glitch.

 The maiden Flight Test Vehicle Abort Mission aims to demonstrate a crew escape system, reported the Hindustan Times.
 The module successfully touched down in the Bay Bengal minutes after the launch.
+It was recovered by the Indian Navy using a vessel and diving team.

 The Gaganyaan mission is aimed at launching humans into space and placing them in a Low Earth Orbit at an altitude of 400 kilometres for a three-day mission.